Frequently Asked Questions

 When do you celebrate Communion?

-Weekly at all three services.
+Weekly, at all Sunday morning services.

 May I take Communion if I am not a member?